Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: Background Related Work

-The \textit{World} expert mirrors the Default Mode Network (DMN), which is active during rest and internally directed thought, including self-reflection, memory recall, and mental simulation \citep{Buckner2008, Gusnard2001, Buckner2019}.
-It primarily involves bilateral regions in the medial prefrontal and medial parietal cortex.
-One key feature of the DMN is its capacity to integrate information over long timescales, enabling it to support discourse-level and event-level processing that spans multiple sentences or episodes \citep{Hassabis2007, Fedorenko2024}.
-This sets it apart from the language network, which operates over shorter temporal windows.
+\paragraph{The Default Mode Network.} The \textit{World} expert mirrors the Default Mode Network (DMN), which is active during rest and internally directed thought such as self-reflection, memory recall, and mental simulation \citep{Gusnard2001, Buckner2008, Buckner2019}.
+Centered in medial prefrontal and parietal regions, the DMN integrates information over long timescales, supporting discourse- and event-level processing across sentences or episodes \citep{ferstl2002does,jacoby2020discourse}, in contrast to the shorter temporal window of the language network \citep{blank2020no}.